Posted on: June 5, 2025

 Machine Guarding

-The Machine Guarding Standard outlines measures to safeguard workers from hazards caused by machineries, such as rotating parts, flying chips, sparks, and other potential dangers.
+The Machine Guarding Standard outlines measures to safeguard workers from hazards caused by machinery, such as rotating parts, flying chips, sparks, and other potential dangers.

-Employers must ensure to properly guard machines to prevent contact with moving parts, such as belts, gears, and blades.
+Employers must ensure that machines are properly guarded to prevent contact with moving parts, such as belts, gears, and blades.

 Standard: 1910.212